 The Channel Country rivers are amongst the last free-flowing desert rivers left on Earth.
 When they flow they replenish delicate floodplains, the whole of the basin, including Kati Thanda-Lake Eyre to the south.

-Channel Country is an incredible place, a labyrinth of branching channels carved into the floodplains of an otherwise arid landscape.
-Home to an extraordinary array of endemic species, this is a culturally important and biodiverse-rich region.
+The Channel Country is an incredible place, a labyrinth of braided channels and fertile floodplains of an otherwise arid landscape.
+Home to an extraordinary array of endemic species, this is a culturally diverse and biodiversity-rich region.

 In a nutshell

 It is one of the last healthy, free-flowing desert river ecosystems left on Earth